 - Enter a long-term facility for three months.

-Options and the semblance of choice can sometimes defuse an emotional and irrational response from the addict.
+Options and the semblance of choice can sometimes diffuse an emotional and irrational response from the addict.

 What If the Intervention Doesn’t Work?

-Without being cliché, this is probably the most difficult thing for families to accept.
+Without being cliché, this is probably the most challenging thing for families to accept.

 Often, when an addict reflects on the care, concerns, and examples, they will change their minds and want help.
 Make sure they have a number to call – a family member, friend, or in some cases, the interventionist.

 If the addict asks for help after the intervention, mission accomplished.